lambda-feedback/evaluation-function-boilerplate-wolfram/README.md

 ### Run the Script

-You can choose between running the Wolfram evaluation function itself, ore using shimmy to run the function.
+You can choose between running the Wolfram evaluation function itself, ore using Shimmy to run the function.

 **Raw Mode**